nspierre-indeed/mekagojira/README.md

 ![MekaGojira](/img/repo.jpg)

-Proudly artisanally crafted in small batches using pure VanillaJS (not extract).
+Proudly crafted in small batches using pure VanillaJS (not extract).

 ## How to use